 The following costs apply to all photocopying and scanning orders:

 - There is a administration fee of £3.00 for all orders received by email, letter or telephone.
 Photocopying costs 50p per A4 or A3 sheet (b/w) and £1.00 (colour) plus VAT, postage and packing.
 Scanning costs £1.50 per image plus VAT.
 Orders delivered by compact disc cost an extra £1 per disc plus postage and packing.
-VAT is not payable on orders received from outside the European Union.
+VAT is not payable on orders received from outside the United Kingdom.

 - A research fee of £8.00 will be charged for any orders requiring more than 30 minutes to search, check and prepare for copying.